-Located near Labalme in the French Jura are the Grottes du Cerdon (Cerdon Caves).
+The Grottes du Cerdon (Cerdon Caves) are located near Labalme, in the French Jura.
 Inhabited by prehistoric humans (evidence suggest from 10-12,000 years ago), the caves were used to store their game and keep it fresh, due to the cool and constant temperature.
 The trip to the caves starts with a small train, which takes you the entrance of the cave.

-The cave visit continue on foot from the top entrance, following a dry river bed which descends deep underground.
+The Grottes du Cerdon visit continues on foot from the top entrance, following a dry river bed which descends deep underground.

 The path winds through many calcareous concretions (stalagmites, stalagtites, draperies and eccentrics), formed by water seeping through the limestone.